camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 ### User traffic

-The overall system is **active-passive**, even though some components may be **active-active**.
-You will have to take care of the user traffic routing or DNS by yourself, and won't be considered further.
-Select one region as the actively serving region and route the user traffic there.
-In case of a total region failure, route the traffic to the passive region yourself.
+The overall system is classified as **active-passive**, even though some components may be **active-active**.
+Managing user traffic routing or DNS is outside the scope of this architecture and will need to be handled separately.
+You’ll need to configure your network infrastructure to direct traffic to the ** active ** region.
+In the event of a total region failure, it’s essential to develop operational procedures to reroute traffic to the ** passive ** region.

 ### Components